The YP Foundation

-The YP Foundation is a support organization for young people in India.
+The YP Foundation is a support organisation and a non-profit organisation for young people in India.
 It was established in July 2002 by social entrepreneur Ishita Chaudhry with support from the India Habitat Centre, New Delhi.
-In 2007, The organization was legally incorporated 'The YP Foundation'- a charitable trust.
+In 2007, The organisation was legally incorporated 'The YP Foundation'- a charitable trust.
 The YP Foundation is a youth development organisation that facilitates young people’s feminist and rights-based leadership on issues of health equity, gender justice, sexuality rights, and social justice.
 It ensures that young people have the information, capacity, and opportunities to inform and lead the development and implementation of programmes and policies that impact their lives and are recognised as skilled and aware leaders of social change.

-The organization funds and supports innovative work by young people, by providing young people between the ages of 13 and 30 years with a resource base to conceptualize and execute their own projects and initiatives working with socio-cultural, economic, legal, and environmental issues they are passionate about.
+The organisation funds and supports innovative work by young people, by providing young people between the ages of 13 and 30 years with a resource base to image and execute their own projects and initiatives working with socio-cultural, economic, legal, and environmental issues they are passionate about.
 It has supported work in multiple fields through varied mediums such as community initiatives, the performing and visual arts, literary and research projects, interactive workshops, policy and government interaction and research and advocacy work amongst others.